nelsonlmdcosta/42-Porto-Piscine/README.md

 ⚠️ **Note**: The repository is intended for exploration, learning, and reference.
 Please respect the 42 honor code — try solving the problems yourself first before peeking.
-⚠️ **Note**: This is still WIP so expect a lot of changes to structure and code that hasn't been submitted
+⚠️ **Note**: This is still WIP so expect a lot of changes to structure and code that hasn't been submitted ⚠️ **Note**: This github uses submodules, the documents are licenced, so I cannot upload them.
+This is more for me :p - git submodule update --init --recursive

 ---